![]() |

 I climbed wood piles

-Jumped in hay lofts
+Jumped in hay

 caught perch & pike for lunch